unoplatform/uno/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-61-orange.svg?style=flat-square)](#contributors)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/unoplatform/uno/blob/master/CONTRIBUTING.md)

-# What is the Uno Platform
+# What is the Uno Platform?

 The Uno Platform (Pronounced 'Oono' or 'Ouno') is a Universal Windows Platform Bridge that allows UWP-based code (C# and XAML) to run on iOS, Android, and WebAssembly.
 It provides the full definitions of the UWP Windows 10 October 2018 Update (17763), and the implementation of a growing number of parts of the UWP API, such as **Windows.UI.Xaml**, to enable UWP applications to run on these platforms.